 Our events, in particular the EAPIL founding conference in Aarhus

 The Association contemplates the organisation of a conference once every two years.
-The first of such conferences, actually the EAPIL founding conference is set to take place in Aarhus on 27, 28 and 29 May 2021.
+The first of such conferences, actually the EAPIL founding conference, took place in Aarhus on 2, 3 and 4 June 2022.
 Other meetings will take place, organised or sponsored by the Association, between conferences.

 To learn more about our events, see here.